The general position avoidance game and hardness of general position games: Introduction

 In \cite{klavzar-2021e}, the $\gp$-achievement game was investigated on Hamming graphs and Cartesian and lexicographic products.
 Among other results, it was proved that player A wins the $\gp$-achievement game on a bipartite graph $G$ if and only if the number of isolated vertices in $G$ is odd.

 In this paper, we determine the computational complexity of both games: the $\gp$-achievement game and the $\gp$-avoidance game are PSPACE-complete even in graphs with diameter at most $4$.
-We obtain the hardness of the $\gp$-achievement game by a reduction from the classical Node Kayles game, which is known to be PSPACE-complete~\cite{schaefer-1978}.
-The hardness of the $\gp$-avoidance game is obtained by a reduction from the mis\`{e}re Node Kayles game, which is just as the normal Node Kayles game, except that the last player to move loses the game.
-In order to obtain the result, we first prove that the mis\`ere Node Kayles game is also PSPACE-complete.
-To the best of our knowledge, the PSPACE-hardness of the latter game was not proved before.
+We obtain the hardness of the $\gp$-achievement game by a reduction from the classical Node Kayles game, which was proved to be PSPACE-complete~\cite{schaefer-1978} in 1978.
+The hardness of the $\gp$-avoidance game is obtained by a reduction from the \textit{mis\`ere} Node Kayles game, which is just as the normal Node Kayles game, except that the last player to move loses the game.
+In order to obtain our result, we first prove that the \textit{mis\`ere} Node Kayles game is also PSPACE-complete.
+To the best of our knowledge, although the normal Node Kayles game was proved PSPACE-complete in 1978, the PSPACE-hardness of the \textit{mis\`ere} Node Kayles game was not proved before.

 In the second part of the paper we complement results from~\cite{klavzar-2021e} regarding the $\gp$-achievement game by proving several results for the $\gp$-avoidance game on Cartesian and lexicographical products.
-We obtain polynomial time algorithms to decide the winning player of the general position avoidance game in rook's graphs, grids, cylinders, and lexicographic products with complete second factors.
+We obtain linear time algorithms to decide the winning player of the general position avoidance game in rook's graphs, grids, cylinders, and lexicographic products with complete second factors.

-As open problems, we left the complexity of the $\gp$-achievement game and the $\gp$-avoidance game for graphs with diameter at most $3$, which is an interesting open question, and the problem of determining the player with a winning strategy in cographs, $P_4$-sparse graphs, and strong product of graphs.